Csstenersen/node-red-contrib-nordpool-api/README.md

 ![alt text](https://github.com/Csstenersen/2019/blob/master/png/example6.png?raw=true "Example")

+v3.0.6:
+Added "StartTime" and "EndTime" properties to payload.
+Added timespan to properties.
+Added topic to msg to be either "hourly", "daily", "weekly" or "monthly" based on the configuration of the node Added areas AT, BE, DE-LU, FR, NL Some bugging appears on those areas with weekly and monthly prices.

+v3.0.5:
-v3.0.5: Bugfix with price values above 1000
+Bugfix with price values above 1000